Introduction

 Legacy systems can complicate BPM adoption.

-Solution: Choose BPM platforms that offer flexible integration capabilities and align with existing IT infrastructure.
+Solution: Choose flexible BPM platforms with robust integration capabilities that align with existing IT infrastructure.

-Why Investing in BPM During Economic Downturns is Beneficial
+Why Investing in BPM During Economic Downturns Is Smart

 Economic downturns often compel businesses to adopt cost-cutting measures.
 History shows that strategic investments in innovation and process optimization can deliver significant competitive advantages.
 According to Bain & Company, companies that prioritize innovation during recessions often emerge stronger, with engineering and R&D spending proving resilient and growing nearly four times faster than GDP.